-NIH Associate Director for Research on Women's Health
+Associate Director for Research on Women's Health, NIH

-Director, NIH Office of Research on Women's Health
+Director, NIH Office of Research on Women's Health (ORWH)

-Janine Austin Clayton (she/her) was appointed Associate Director for Research on Women's Health and Director of the Office of Research on Women's Health at the National Institutes of Health (NIH) in 2012.
+Janine Austin Clayton, M.D., FARVO (she/her), was appointed NIH Associate Director for Research on Women's Health and Director of ORWH in 2012.
 Dr. Clayton has strengthened NIH support for research on diseases, disorders, and conditions that affect women.
 She is the architect of the NIH policy requiring scientists to consider sex as a biological variable across the research spectrum, a part of NIH's initiative to enhance reproducibility, rigor, and transparency.
-As co-chair of the NIH Working Group on Women in Biomedical Careers with NIH Director Dr. Francis Collins, Dr. Clayton also leads NIH's efforts to advance women in science careers.
+As Co-Chair of the NIH Working Group on Women in Biomedical Careers, Dr. Clayton also leads NIH's efforts to advance women in scientific careers.